 At Advanced levels, attention moves more to the mind aspect.
 Sabre (dao), sword (jian) and spear (chiang) forms are learned.
 Classes open out into many deeper aspects of Tai Chi Chuan, along with 24 Forms Chi Kung, advanced pushing hands and power generation.

 Instructor TrainingThere are five levels of Tai Chi Ch'uan attainment:

 - Advanced & Senior

 - Senior / Assistant Instructor

 All instructors attend a special ongoing instructor training course, which is available from intermediate level onwards.

 All teaching at the Academy is geared towards the highest possible standards of practice.
 As well as Sifu Gary Wragg, all senior assistant instructors at the Academy are registered with the Tai Chi Union of Great Britain.

-Present grade B instructors are: Stroud Cornock, Peter Blake, Luke Deefholts, Mike Selby, Andy Salt, Fiona Anderson and David Muller.
+Present grade B instructors are: Stroud Cornock, Andy Salt, Timea Eathorne and Sam Leon.

 Past senior instructors: Mike Acton, Dan McGiff, Peter Gravett, Shiou Chung, Don Spargo, Pat Saults, Helen Counihan, John Tollit, Jae Willis, Pete Carey, Steve Wright, Ben Wragg, Toby Wragg and Laurie Blundell.

-Past grade B instructors: Giles Ingham, Andrea Rippe, Warren Gavin, Roy Constantine, Paul Fraylich, Andrew Jones, Zorica Rajic, Eike Sindlinger, Simon Love, Mary Smith and Anurag Jain.
+Past grade B instructors: Giles Ingham, Andrea Rippe, Warren Gavin, Roy Constantine, Paul Fraylich, Andrew Jones, Zorica Rajic, Eike Sindlinger, Simon Love, Mary Smith, Anurag Jain and Peter Blake.